adam-p/yesterday-i-learned/git.md

 git revert -m 1 (the hash where the PR merge happened)  # Preserves history git reset --merge (the hash where the PR merge happened)  # Removes history
 ```

+### I forgot where I committed my code

+If it's in the stash, either [`git log -g stash`](http://stackoverflow.com/questions/14988929/show-all-stashes-in-git-log) or `git diff -g stash` will show the commit.

+If it's in a branch, consider running `git log -S "(keyword from diff)" --source --all`, or any other solution [here](http://stackoverflow.com/questions/24828819).

 ### I want to remove all commits.
 1. Find the ID of the first commit ever.
 It will be a hash.
 Remember the first six characters, e.g. `a1b2c3`.